 Broadclyst Community Primary School has run a business enterprise project with its Year 6 pupils for a number of years.
 Hugely motivational for the children, and exciting for the teachers, the enterprise project incorporates business skills including product design, market research, manufacture and marketing and it encompasses many different elements of the curriculum, putting the children's learning into a real-life context.

 Headteacher Jonathan Bishop took the Broadclyst enterprise project concept to a global level during the 2014 Microsoft in Education Global Forum.
 In a Dragon's Den style pitch against ideas from schools from around the world, he put forward the idea of taking the current project and making it into the Global Enterprise Challenge.
 This was the winning pitch, and BCPS was awarded $25,000 to make the Challenge a reality.

-This extraordinary challenge will connect schools and children from across the world into one global education project.
-It will help the students to increase their awareness of cultural diversities and gain an understanding of world markets and currencies, as well as honing their entrepreneurial skills, economic awareness, an understanding of cultural diversity, communication and collaboration skills, problems solving skills and creativity through the use of technology.
+This extraordinary challenge connects schools and children from across the world into one global education project.
+It helps the students to increase their awareness of cultural diversities and gain an understanding of world markets and currencies, as well as honing their entrepreneurial skills, economic awareness, an understanding of cultural diversity, communication and collaboration skills, problem-solving skills and creativity through the use of technology.

-The project is based entirely around the use of Office365 and no other platforms can be used.
-All schools will be registered by Broadclyst Community Primary School into Office365 and each child within the challenge will have an Office365 account which will give them access to Yammer, Email, Lync and Office software.
+The project is based entirely around the use of Microsoft 365 and no other platforms can be used.
+All schools will be registered by Community Primary School into Office365 and each child within the challenge will have an Office365 account which will give them access to Yammer, Email, Teams and Office software.